Community Notices for 20 August 2018

-- The New Zealand String Quartet will give a performance in the Victoria Room in the Civic Theatre on 22 August as part of its nationwide tour, Turning Points.
-It’s Mozart’s String Quartet in C, and promises to be an incredible night.
-Earlybird tickets are available throughout July – head to ticketdirect.co.nz and simply enter the code JULYDEAL when booking to redeem 45%!
+- The New Zealand String Quartet will give a performance in the Victoria Room in the Civic Theatre on Wednesday as part of its nationwide tour, Turning Points.
+It features Mozart’s String Quartet in C and more, and promises to be an incredible night.
+Head to ticketdirect.co.nz and get your tickets now!

 (On-going notices – general)